About Lower Falls (of the San Joaquin River)

 The Trail to Lower Falls from Rainbow Falls

-In order to reach the falls, I merely had to walk an additional 0.5 miles from Rainbow Falls (thus making the round-trip hiking distance a total of 3.6 miles).
+In order to reach the Lower Falls, I merely had to walk an additional 0.5 miles from Rainbow Falls (thus making the round-trip hiking distance a total of 3.6 miles).

 That said, most of the walk was a continuation of the sun-exposed burn area and it was mostly downhill on the way there.

-As a result, I found it to be surprisingly tiring on the way back due to its upside-down nature coupled with the high altitude and the prevalence of fine dust particles from the sandy trail (which can easily get into the lungs and make it even harder to breathe over time).
+As a result, I found it to be surprisingly tiring on the way back due to its upside-down nature coupled with the high altitude and the prevalence of fine dust particles from the sandy trail.

 In addition to views of the 30ft falls from its top, I was able to take a fairly straightforward but steep scrambling path to the bank of the Lower Falls’ plunge pool.

 On one visit in late August 2010, there were still mosquitoes, which probably illustrated how unusually high the flow was that late into the Summer.

 Contrasting that with my first visit back in September 2001 as well as August 2015, I found there were no mosquitoes and that allowed for a few people to be chillin’ at both the top and bottom of the falls.

 I even noticed an angler trying his luck at the base of the falls during my first visit here back in September 2001.

 While Lower Falls resides in the Ansel Adams Wilderness, the common trailhead starts in the Devils Postpile National Monument near the Mammoth Lakes area in Inyo County, California.
 It is administered by the USDA Forest Service.
 For information or inquiries about the national monument as well as current conditions, visit the website or Facebook page.